CloudHealth/cht_api_guide/_service-principal/service-principal-modify.md

     content: String that specifies the client API ID of the partner customer.
 Use this parameter only when modifying the service principal of a partner customer and partner in CloudHealth.
 For information on how to get this ID, see [How to Get Client API ID](#partner_how-to-get-client-api-id).
   - name: disable_assets_collection
     required: no
-    content: JSON field that specifies whether to not collect data for specific assets.
+    content: JSON field that specifies whether data collection is skipped for specific assets.
 Enter `true` to disable asset collection for the specified asset.
 Default value for all assets is `false`.
 right_code_blocks:
   - code_block: |-
       {